Capstone-robotics-at-home/Capstone_sim/README.md

 # Repo for 3D rendering using gym.MuJoCo
 * Directly used the resouce code and deleted many unused files
+* However, it is still needed to register for MuJoCo
 * Ideally, it can be the same using _pip install -e_ as the tuturial notes

 # An 'inaccurate' simulation env for jetbot